Open positions

 Current open calls

-We are flexible with the supervision arrangements.
+• Doctoral student: We are currently evaluating candidates who applied in the that had a deadline on October 31, 2025.
+We are flexible with the supervision arrangements and are considering all candidates that expressed interest working with the group.
 The group PI counts as the required "ELLIS Fellow / Scholar / Unit Member", and hence is eligible to supervise ELLIS PhD students with any other ELLIS Member within Europe.
-You can either already have another supervisor in mind, or we can find a suitable additional supervisor together after the review process.

 General interest in probabilistic modelling and machine learning for science